zakariyaq313/natours/README.md

 # **Natours**

+"Natours" is a mock website for a tour company that I developed while learning CSS through a [Udemy course](https://www.udemy.com/course/advanced-css-and-sass/).
+I have decided to discontinue updates on this project as it is no longer relevant.
+However, it will remain on my profile as a nostalgic reminder of my early work :)

 ![Screenshot](img/screen.png)

-**Notes -**

-This is an old project that I created while learning CSS from a [Udemy course](https://www.udemy.com/course/advanced-css-and-sass/).
-I have decided not to update it anymore and leave it as is, because updating it serves no purpose at this point.
-I have many more newer projects that showcase my skillset better.
-But this will remain on my profile as a hall of famer and one of my earliest projects :)